aiidaplugins/aiida-crystal17/docs/source/index.rst

 If you use this plugin for your research, please cite the following work:

-.. highlights:: Author Name1, Author Name2, *Paper title*, Jornal Name XXX, YYYY (Year).
+.. highlights:: Chris Sewell, *Paper title*, Jornal Name XXX, YYYY (Year).

 If you use AiiDA for your research, please cite the following work: